Singapore property tycoon cooperating with anti-graft agency - company | Law-Order

 - Singapore

-Singaporean property tycoon Ong Beng Seng is cooperating with the city-state's anti-graft agency in a case launched earlier this week involving the transport minister, Ong's company said on Friday.
-"No charges have been filed against Mr Ong," the company Hotel Properties Ltd said in a statement, adding that Ong has been given a notice of arrest and posted bail of S$100,000 ($75,843.76).
+A Singapore-based property tycoon known for bringing Formula One races to the city-state is cooperating with the anti-graft agency in a case launched earlier this week involving the transport minister, his company said on Friday.

-The company added that Ong was asked by the Corrupt Practices Investigation Bureau (CPIB) to provide information on his interactions with transport minister S Iswaran.
-Contacted by Reuters the CPIB said it had no immediate comment on the issue.
+The Singapore-listed Hotel Properties Ltd said in a statement no charges had been filed against its managing director Ong Beng Seng, adding that he was asked by the Corrupt Practices Investigation Bureau (CPIB) to provide information on his interactions with transport minister S Iswaran.
+Contacted by Reuters, the CPIB said it had no immediate comment on the issue.

-Shares in Hotel Properties were down 4.4% on the news.
-The case, about which the CPIB has provided few details, is a rare high-level probe in a country that prides itself on a government free from corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)